 He uses genuine patient examples and experiences as a physician to motivate others while describing the traits he has discovered in his patients who have lived longer, healthier, and happier lives.
 His compassion and ability to see the souls of his patients has compelled him to share their poignant stories.

 Through observation and extensive research, Dr. Bernstein, as he so brilliantly discusses in his latest book The Power of 5, describes the importance of the 5 S’s ( Sweets, Sweat, Sleep, Stress and Sex-The Formula) which promote longevity and remaining youthful.

-Dr. Bernstein often speaks to healthcare professionals and senior groups.
-He shares with them a message that focuses on healthy lifestyle choices and personal and professional success.
+Dr. Bernstein consults with business owners and workplaces focusing on healthy lifestyle choices and personal and professional success.

 Dr. Bernstein’s Suggested Speaking Topics